Pro-Trump protesters breach police line, descend on Capitol

 "I don't recognize our country today and the members of Congress who have supported this anarchy do not deserve to represent their fellow Americans."

+"Please support our Capitol Police and Law Enforcement.
+They are truly on the side of our Country," he tweeted.

+"I am asking for everyone at the U.S. Capitol to remain peaceful.
+No violence!
+Remember, WE are the Party of Law & Order - respect the Law and our great men and women in Blue.
+Thank you!" he followed up about a half-hour later.

-Trump spoke earlier during a protest rally at the Ellipse on the National Mall dubbed the "March for Trump/Save America" rally, organized by supporters who back his unsubstantiated claims that the election was "rigged" against him.
+Earlier, Trump spoke during a protest at the Ellipse on the National Mall dubbed the "March for Trump/Save America" rally, organized by supporters who back his unsubstantiated claims that the election was "rigged" against him.

 As he opened his remarks, Trump slammed the "fake news media" for not showing what called the "hundreds of thousands" of people at the event, saying, "the media is the biggest problem we have, as far as I'm concerned."